Making a memory box

 What is a memory box?

-If you have been told that you will not recover from your cancer, you may worry that, in the future, your children might forget how much you loved them.
+If you have been told that you will not recover from the cancer, you may worry that your children or grandchildren might one day forget how much you loved them.
+Your child may also worry that they may lose the memories of your time together.
 You could think about making them a memory box.

-A memory box is a container that holds special things belonging to you.
-It might include photos, some favourite music, letters, or a recorded message.
+A memory box holds special things belonging to you.
+It might include photos, some favourite music, letters or a recorded message.
 These objects and messages can help remind your children or loved ones of happy times you spent together and offer them some comfort.
-It can be a useful way to pass on memories and could be made with any loved one in mind, not just your children.
+It can be a useful way to pass on memories.
+You can make a memory box for anyone you love, not just children.

 Creating a memory box can be an emotional experience.
 You may feel sad or overwhelmed at times.
-But you might also find it satisfying to reflect on your own memories.
-You may find it helpful to have a relative or friend support you through the process.
+But you might also find it valuable to reflect on your own memories.

 Making the box